PrestaShop/docs/development/products-lifecycle/search-index.md

 ## Search index lifecycle

-Several actions can trigger a reindex of a Product in the database:
+Several actions can trigger a reindex of a Product or of the complete catalog in the database:

 | Location | action | indexation type |
 | --- | --- | --- |